hyeriyoh/hyeriyoh.github.io/_pages/about.md

 author_profile: true
 ---

-I am a cognitive psychologist specializing in visual working memory and visual perception.
+I am a cognitive psychologist interested in visual working memory and visual perception.
 I completed my M.S. in Cognitive Science at Yonsei University (Cognition Lab, PI: Prof. Min-Shik Kim).
 I am currently continuing as a post-master's researcher at the same lab and applying to PhD programs for Fall 2027.

 My research focuses on how people flexibly adapt to dynamic spatiotemporal environments.